ziyadu7/ticketManagementServer/README.md

 - **Admin Registration and Approval**
   - Upon user registration, admin approval is required to grant access.
 - **Super Admin Privileges**
-  - A built-in super admin has the authority to add, manage, and control other admin accounts.
+  - A built-in super admin has the authority to add other admin accounts.
 - **Ticket Assignment**
   - Admins can manage tickets assigned specifically to them.
 - **Subject and Priority Management**